tqc/datagit-test/folder/file.md

 # Test file

-This is a file in a folder.
+This is a file in a folder with some changes.